Martin Liebers

 Martin Liebers (born 22 June 1985) is a German former competitive figure skater.
-He is a four-time German national bronze medalist between 2005 and 2008, was the Junior National Champion in 2000 and the Novice National Champion in 1997.
+He is a four-time German national bronze medalist between 2005 and 2008, and was the Junior National Champion in 2000 and the Novice National Champion in 1997.

 Biography

 Liebers was born in Berlin.
 His father, Mario Liebers, competed internationally for East Germany from 1976 to 1980, and his younger brother, Peter Liebers, is the 2009 German National Champion.

 In 2009 he started training pairs.
 He partnered with Nicole Gurny and they are being coached by Monika Scheibe.
 In the 2009–2010 season he intended to compete in both singles and pairs.